SummaryRead the full fact sheet

 In healthy people, C. auris colonisation does not generally cause ill health.
 People may carry C. auris on their skin without any symptoms.
 However, these individuals are at risk of getting C. auris infection if they are hospitalised for another reason, or put on antibiotics.

-In some people, such as those whose immune system is weak or compromised or who are already unwell with other conditions, C. auris can become a serious problem as it can cause serious bloodstream, wound or ear infections.
+In some people, such as those whose is weak or compromised or who are already unwell with other conditions, C. auris can become a serious problem as it can cause serious bloodstream, wound or ear infections.

 C. auris is more likely to affect patients who have: